My immigration story

 That drunk gringo was Nick, part of a platoon who's ship had sunk by the shore the day before.

-Nick and his Marine friends grabbed one of those flyers and called my friend and I to go on a date.
+The next day, Nick and his Marine friends grabbed one of the flyers we had left, and called my friend and I to go on a date.
 That is when everything started.

 For the next 2 months, we party like only Chileans know, probably too much for the shy, quiet kid from Hooversville PA, (a little tiny coal mining town that had a pizza shop as it's only attraction).